Protecting Grizzly Bears

 - We disagree with the Service that allowing hunting for a grizzly population only arguably recovered, and even then only in one population, will not significantly harm grizzly bears.

 On September 24, 2018, a U.S. District Court ordered Greater Yellowstone’s back on the endangered species list, stopping trophy hunts scheduled for Wyoming and Idaho.
-We anticipate an appeal in this case, and we stand ready to defend this decision, and the grizzly bear, in court.
+The state of Wyoming and the Trump administration appealed our victory and lost in July of 2020.

 News & Updates